eirbjo/jetty-console/README.md

 JettyConsole Maven Plugin
 =========================

-Embeds Jetty in your war file, making it runnable with java -jar yourwebapp.war
+Embeds Jetty in your war file, making it runnable with java -jar myapp.war

 How to create your standalone war
 ----------